Esther Edwards Burr

-Esther Edwards Burr (February 13, 1732 – April 7, 1758) kept a personal journal from October 1754, in which she recorded her perspective on current events and her daily activities.
-Esther Burr's journal is considered an important source in studies of American history and literature for its insight into a woman's daily life in the final years of the Thirteen Colonies, although it was not until 1984 that her journal was published in its entirety to the public.
-She was also the mother of third U.S. Vice President Aaron Burr Jr. and the wife of Princeton University President Aaron Burr Sr. whom she married in 1752, one year after she moved to Stockbridge in western Massachusetts.
+Esther Edwards Burr (February 13, 1732 – April 7, 1758) was an American diarist who kept a personal journal from October 1754 to 1757, in which she recorded her perspective on current events and her daily activities.
+Historians consider the journal - first published in its entirety in 1984, as The Journal of Esther Edwards Burr, 1754-1757 - to be an important source in studies of early American history and literature, especially for the insight it provides into the lives of women in Colonial America.

+She was the mother of third U.S. Vice President Aaron Burr Jr. and the wife of Princeton University President Aaron Burr Sr., whom she married in 1752.

-Early life and family
+Early life and education

-Esther Edwards was born in Northampton, Province of Massachusetts Bay, the third of the eleven children of Sarah (Pierpont) Edwards and the famed preacher of the Great Awakening, Jonathan Edwards.
-Esther was named after Edwards' mother and grandmother who came before her.
-She initially grew up in the town of Northampton, but Jonathan Edwards had a falling out with the church in Northampton, the First Church of Northampton was unwilling for Jonathan Edwards to change his position on the Lord's table.
-This led to the Edwards family moving to the frontier settlement Stockbridge, Massachusetts in 1751, where she met Aaron Burr Sr. whom she married on June 29, 1752.
-Though the Edwards children were encouraged to read the Bible and engage in piety at all times, they were not kept in the dark about all forms of contemporary, non-religious culture.
-For instance, they were allowed to read novels, if their parents approved of their content, but Jonathan Edwards was still a rather strict father.
+Esther Edwards was born and raised in Northampton, Province of Massachusetts Bay, the third of eleven children of Sarah (Pierpont) Edwards and prominent Great Awakening preacher Jonathan Edwards.
+Esther was named after Edwards' mother and grandmother.
+The Edwards children were encouraged to read the Bible and engage in piety at all times, but they were not kept in the dark about all forms of contemporary, non-religious culture.
+They were allowed to read novels, if their parents approved of their content, but Jonathan Edwards was still a rather strict father.

+First Church of Northampton, the church Esther attended before moving to Stockbridge.

-Esther Edwards was never given a proper formal education, but she did receive quite an education at home.
-Both her parents were as interested in her writing ability.
+Esther Edwards was educated at home, and both her parents reportedly encouraged her writing.
 These writing abilities carried over to her adult life, evident in her journal, consisting of letters sent to her friend.

-First Church of Northhampton, the church Esther initially attended before moving to Stockbridge.
+In 1751, the family moved to Stockbridge, Massachusetts, then a frontier settlement, after Jonathan Edwards split from the First Church of Northampton.
 Esther was a member of the church at Stockbridge and Northampton, and later the church in Newark.